twbs/bootstrap/site/content/docs/5.2/components/scrollspy.md

 - As you scroll the "spied" container, an `.active` class is added and removed from anchor links within the associated navigation.
 Links must have resolvable `id` targets, otherwise they're ignored.
 For example, a `<a href="#home">home</a>` must correspond to something in the DOM like `<div id="home"></div>`

+- Target elements that are not visible will be ignored.
+See the [Non-visible elements](#non-visible-elements) section below.

 ## Examples

 ### Navbar